 Certificate in Corrosion Technology (285000C)

 The objective of this certificate is to enhance student knowledge of the fundamentals of corrosion technology, including forms of corrosion, types of corrosive environments, material selection, corrosion control, testing, monitoring and treatment.

-The following information has official approval of The Department of Engineering and Science Technology and The College of Engineering and Polymer Science, but is intended only as a guide.
+The following information has official approval of The Department of Chemical, Biomolecular and Corrosion Engineering and The College of Engineering and Polymer Science, but is intended only as a guide.
 Completion of this certificate is contingent upon many factors, including but not limited to: class availability, total number of required credits, work schedule, finances, family, course drops/withdrawals, successfully passing courses, prerequisites, among others.

 The following courses constitute a “Certificate in Corrosion Technology” and must be completed with a minimum grade point average of 2.0 overall for the certificate to be noted on the student’s record.

 |2850:120||Corrosion Engineering Technology Fundamentals I||3|

 |2850:121||Corrosion Engineering Technology Fundamentals II||4|

 |Complete one course from each of the following three categories||10|

 |Introduction to Mechanics of Solids|